 You will get the most battery life vacuuming on hard floor as powering the brush rolls on carpet takes considerably more effort.
-Keep that in mind when look at our Battery section above.
-Manufacturers often print the biggest number they can, but in fine print they mention that that runtime isn’t even with the cleaner head attached, but rather just running the handheld.
+Keep that in mind when looking at our Battery section above.
+Manufacturers often print the biggest number they can, but in fine print, they mention that that runtime isn’t even with the cleaner head attached, but rather just running the handheld.

 The capacity of the F80’s dustbin is 0.3 dry quarts (0.09 gallons) up to the “Max Fill” line.

 No doubt, it’s small.
 However, vacuuming a 1200 sq. ft. apartment the dustbin needs to be emptied once, maybe twice if we haven’t vacuumed in a few days.